- Kinds of Pages:

 java.lang.Object.
 Interfaces do not inherit from

 Each serializable or externalizable class has a description of its serialization fields and methods.
-This information is of interest to re-implementors, not to developers using the API.
-While there is no link in the navigation bar, you can get to this information by going to any serialized class and clicking "Serialized Form" in the "See also" section of the class description.
+This information is of interest to those who implement rather than use the API.
+While there is no link in the navigation bar, you can get to this information by going to any serialized class and clicking "Serialized Form" in the "See Also" section of the class description.

 This help file applies to API documentation generated by the standard doclet.